-Lapland, the 1930s.
-Irga, the pregnant daughter of a former White general, escapes her pursuers on skis and crosses into Soviet Russia.
-Waiting on the other side is the agitator Suenhammas and a new life.
-Irga’s path takes her far north and east to the camps of the Vorkuta Gulag, and down to the Volga Bend and Kazan, and to the Mari Autonomous Oblast.
-When she finally settles in the tiny Mari village of Lavra, Irga carries a secret that she must protect more fiercely than her own life.
+In 1930s Lapland the pregnant Irga, the daughter of a former White general, flees into Soviet Russia.
+There, the agitator Suenhammas and a new life await.
+Irga travels north east to the camps of the Vorkuta Gulag, down to the Volga Bend and Kazan, and all the way to the autonomous Mari Oblast.
+When she finally settles in the tiny Mari village of Lavra, Irga discovers a secret that she must protect more fiercely than her own life.

-An extract of Hawk Moth has been published in Swedish in Granta #5 and in English in the special edition of Granta #3 (Finland).
+A Swedish extract of Hawk Moth was published in Granta #5 and an English extract was published in Granta #3.

-Winner of The Best Book of 2015 Award in the Literary Fiction category
+2015, Winner of The Best Book of 2015 Prize in Elisa Kirja’s Literary Fiction category

 Danish (People’s Press)